Catalystchen/timeSeriesPredict/ml/README.md

 # Prediction performance
+Three models are used to evaluate the performance:

-The `Baseline` method is to use the value of last step as the predicted value of next step;
+* The `Baseline` method is to use the value of last step as the predicted value of next step;
-The `DNN` model is a simple shallow nerual networks with three hidden layers: 32 x 16 x 16;
+* The `DNN` model is a simple shallow nerual networks with three hidden layers: 32 x 16 x 16;
-The `Linear` model has the same feature set as the `DNN` model.
+* The `Linear` model has the same feature set as the `DNN` model.

 Following table gives the inital `RMSE` of the three models without much tune: